Garry McCoy

-Garry McCoy (born 18 April 1972 in Sydney, New South Wales) is an Australian former professional motorcycle racer.
-He has won races in the 125 cc and 500 cc World Championships, as well as in the Superbike World Championship.
-He is noted for his oversteering style of riding, earning him the nickname "The Slide King".
+Garry McCoy (born 18 April 1972 in Sydney) is an Australian former professional motorcycle racer.
+He has won races in the 125cc and 500cc World Championships, as well as in the Superbike World Championship.
+He is noted for his oversteering style of riding, earning him the nickname "the Slide King".

 Career

 McCoy was born in Sydney and in his late teens was a motorcycle speedway rider in his home state of New South Wales, racing alongside such riders as Todd Wiltshire and Craig Boyce.
 McCoy mostly rode in Division 2 races at tracks like the now closed Newcastle Motordrome.
 He finished second in the NSW Div 2 championship in November 1990.

 McCoy raced in his first 125 cc world championship races in 1992, only four months after his first road race of any kind.
 He entered the full season the year after, though he missed races through injury in both 1993 and 1994.
-He won the 1995 Malaysian Grand Prix and the Australian Grand Prix as well as 7 other top-3 finishes and one pole position.
-In 1996 he signed to privateer Team Bramich and rode a 748s Ducati.
+He won the 1995 Malaysian Grand Prix and the Australian Grand Prix as well as seven other top-three finishes and one pole position.
+In 1996, he signed to privateer Team Bramich and rode a 748s Ducati.
 It was a great year for McCoy as he learnt from team director, Don Bramich, the fundamentals for managing a successful team.

 In 1998, McCoy joined the Hardwick Racing Shell Advance Honda team to compete in the premier 500 cc class for the first time, riding a NSR500.
 He scored points in six of the nine races he started before a broken ankle ended his season.
 He was out of a ride at the start of 1999, and considered returning to cabinet-making, but he joined WCM mid-season, and finished third at Valencia Grand Prix, though his best result elsewhere was seventh.

 2000 was a breakout season for McCoy with WCM, as he opened the year with a shock win at the South African Grand Prix at Welkom.
 He had been the only rider to get the 16'5-inch Michelin tyre working to full effect, with his sideways riding style and slight build ideally suited to it.
 There were two further wins that year at Portugal and Valencia (his Valencia victory was the most recent win for a non-Honda satellite bike until Fabio Quartararo's victory at Jerez in 2020) to help secure a fifth-place finish in the 500 championship.
 2001 was ruined by a broken wrist sustained at the French Grand Prix, and 2002 was not a huge success either, resulting in him joining Kawasaki's factory team.
 This was hugely disappointing; McCoy only scored points three times, and he and teammates Andrew Pitt and Alex Hofmann rarely qualified in the top 15.